-You’ve probably seen this in films a lot.
+You’ve probably seen this in movies a lot.
 Someone’s arrested and they suddenly get released from jail after issuing a payment – Bail.

-A Bail in no way revokes the crimes that had been done but allows the arrestee to be released until the trial.
+A Bail is no way to revoke the crimes that had been done but allows the arrestee to be released until the trial.

 Of course, this is fine if you and your family have got the money, but what if you don’t?
 Well, you could use the help of a Bail Bondsman.

 A bail bond agent, known as a bail bondsman is a person (or an agency/corporation) who makes an agreement between the court and the defendant.
 A surety bond.
 This type of bond ensures the release of the defendant from jail under the condition that they appear at trial.

 They are people who help arrestees get out of jail should the latter have no money to pay the bail amount.